MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │  3 │
     =#

-As a convenience, `Count` can also be used as a pipeline primitive.
+As a convenience, `Count` can also be used as a query primitive.

     run(OneTo(3) >> Count)